The Home of Tibetan Buddhist Texts in Translation

 nying ü ga khyil bam tsen tar

-In her heart is a coil of joy, in the centre of which is the syllable vaṃ,
+In her heart rests a coil of joy, and in its centre the syllable vaṃ,

 སྔགས་ཕྲེང་འཁོར་བའི་འོད་ཟེར་གྱིས༔